jonasced/dotfiles/README.md

 6. For some of the icons you need to setup NerdIcons.
 See github repository for that

+7. For clipboard usage in Neovim, install xsel or something of the sort.

 ## Notes

 ### Rust